jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByGuid(_findByGuid string) ([]*Post, error)
 ```
-FindByGuid searchs against the primary key guid and will return []*Post,error This method is a programatically generated finder for Post
+FindByGuid searchs against the database table field guid and will return []*Post,error This method is a programatically generated finder for Post

 ```go